Trying to decide what to wear in Rome can be a surprisingly daunting task, especially if youâve never been there before!

 Dresses

-Warm sweater dresses like this one and this one, layered with fleece-lined leggings, are a great way to stay warm during winter in Rome without compromising on style!
+Warm sweater dresses like this, layered with fleece-lined tights, are a great way to stay warm during winter in Rome without compromising on style!

 Tops